 The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school’s PAN.

 An application can be made for a place at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to the school by contacting the Headteacher at St Patrick’s RC Primary School.
+Applications should be made to the Headteacher at St Patrick’s RC Primary School by contacting www.stpatricksryhope.co.uk .
 Parents will be advised of the outcome of their application in writing.